ibm-cloud-docs/storage-scale/scale-cem.md

     ldapmodify -Y EXTERNAL -H ldapi:/// -f chdomain.ldif
     ```

-10. Create a file named basedomain.ldif and add the following lines to it:
+10. Create a file that is named `basedomain.ldif` and add the following lines to it:

     ```
     Code: